oconnor663/applied_crypto_2021_fall/sha256/readme.md

 4. Choose `zero_bytes` (the number of 0x00 bytes) to be the smallest value such that the total resulting length is an exact multiple of 64 bytes.

-Things got a little bit awkward in that translation.
+Things got a little bit less elegant in that translation.
 The first byte we append is less obvious, and the multiply-by-8 step is easy to forget.
 But we'll manage.

 How do we determine that smallest value of `zero_bytes` exactly?
 If you like